 Under the management of Cindy Derrenbacker, Regent College built a new, state-of-the-art library beneath the park on the north end of the College.
 Its thoughtful design makes the most of its underground location, with ample natural light washing in through strategically placed windows and skylights.
 The new library opened in January 2007 and was renamed the John Richard Allison Library in celebration of one of its principal donors.
 Regent students, friends, and faculty, as well as the wider academic community, find in the library a beautiful, spacious place conducive to research, study, and group discussion.

 Dr. Cindy Aalders, our current Library Director, has overseen the implementation of a new library catalogue and enhanced the library’s online presence through the establishment of a new library website.
 She continues to strengthen the library’s collection, particularly building on its special strengths in Puritan spirituality, and strives to establish the library as an important research centre for Puritan Studies.
-Dr. Aalders’s passion for historical research serves her well in her work as Assistant Professor of the History of Christianity at Regent College, where she currently researches and teaches on the spiritual lives of women and children in the eighteenth century.
+Dr. Aalders’s passion for historical research serves her well in her work as Associate Professor of the History of Christianity at Regent College, where she currently researches and teaches on the spiritual lives of women and children in the eighteenth century.